GoodarzMehr/SimBEV/README.md

 * Radar: point clouds are saved as a $(n, 4)$ NumPy array where the columns represent the depth, altitude angle, azimuth angle, and velocity, respectively.
 * GNSS: data is saved as a \[latitude, longitude, altitude\] Numpy array.
 * IMU: data is saved as a \[ $\dot{x}$, $\dot{y}$, $\dot{z}$, $\dot{\phi}$, $\dot{\theta}$, $\dot{\psi}$, $\psi$\] NumPy array.
+* Voxel detector: data is saved as a $(d, w, h)$ NumPy array where the dimensions represent the $x$, $y$, and $z$ directions of the vehicle's FLU coordinate system, respectivelly.
+Each cell contains the semantic (class) label of the object that overlaps with that cell, unless the cell is unoccupied in which case its value is 0.

 ## SimBEV Dataset Benchmarks